 How to Become a Surgical Technologist in Washington, D.C.

-There is little margin for error inside the operating room while a surgery is taking place.
-Surgical technologists play a vital role in ensuring each operation is completed with precision, paying close attention to detail and to the directions of the lead surgeon.
+There is little margin for error inside the operating room while surgery is taking place.
+Surgical technologists play a vital role in ensuring each operation is completed with precision, paying close attention to detail and the directions of the lead surgeon.
 Surgical techs oversee the use of medical instruments and equipment, ensuring these items are properly sterilized and in the appropriate places as surgery is underway.
 Lead surgeons will benefit from surgical techs who take direction well and ensure that all medical instruments are available for ease of use during the operating process.
 [En Español]

 Requirements for Becoming a Surgical Technologist in Washington, D.C.

 Some U.S. states have laws in place to regulate the practice of surgical technology; however, Washington D.C. does not.
-Individual employers will decide the specific skills and education level you’ll need in order to join their surgical teams.
+Individual employers will decide the specific skills and education level you’ll need to join their surgical teams.

 Excelling in any career field means learning as much as possible.
 The Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES) are two accrediting organizations trusted by the medical field to set high standards for health science education across the country.
-Attending a school from one of these lists is a great idea, because these organizations confirm that the programs listed will prepare you for a successful career in the field.
-In order to sit for the voluntary exam to become a Certified Surgical Technologist (CST), you will also need to attend a school from either of these lists.
+Attending a school from one of these lists is a great idea because these organizations confirm that the programs listed will prepare you for a successful career in the field.
+To sit for the voluntary exam to become a Certified Surgical Technologist (CST), you will also need to attend a school from either of these lists.

 Completing an internship while taking surgical technology classes will surely add to your level of expertise.
 This additional experience will further qualify you for employment when you begin your job hunt.
 It will also prepare you for the national CST exam, should you choose to take it.